Bible Meaning: Lover of horses

 And we sailed away from Philippi after the days of unleavened bread, and came unto them to Troas in five days: where we abode seven days.

+Greet one another with an holy kiss.
+All the saints salute you.
 The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Ghost (Spirit), be with you all.
 Amen.
 The second epistle to the Corinthians was written from Philippi, a city of Macedonia, by Titus and Lucas.

 But even after that we had suffered before, and were shamefully entreated, as ye know, at Philippi, we were bold in our God to speak unto you the gospel of God with much contention.